Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ukrainian President Volodymyr Zelensky, who has urged Western countries to provide more air defense weapons in recent days, condemned the attack and said authorities were working to restore power supplies in nine provinces.

-Moscow maintains that attacks on Ukraine's power infrastructure are legal, aimed at weakening the enemy's military.
+Moscow claims that attacks on Ukraine's power infrastructure are legitimate, aimed at weakening the enemy's military.

-Ukraine’s interior minister said on March 22 that at least two people were killed and 14 injured across the country, with three missing.
+Ukraine’s interior minister said on March 22 that at least two people were killed and 14 injured across the country, in addition to three missing.
 Zaporizhzhia governor Ivan Fedorov said another person had died in his region.

 Traffic lights in Ukraine's second-largest city have stopped working due to an attack on its electrical infrastructure, according to Kharkiv Mayor Ihor Terekhov.